Nature awakens at the Wilder Kaiser

 Spring flowers on the Wilder Kaiser

 As the old saying goes so aptly?
 April does what it wants!
 A glance out of the window confirms this wise saying: sometimes the sun shines, sometimes it rains.
 Despite all these capricious weather conditions, the harbingers of spring are moving into the country!
-Have you spotted them yet?
-The trees and shrubs have started to sprout and the first flowers are poking their heads out of the ground – nature is coming to life.
+Have you discovered them yet?
+The trees and shrubs have started to sprout and the first flowers are poking their heads out of the ground – nature is awakening to new life.
 The sun’s rays are already warming us.
 They tickle our noses and invite us to take leisurely walks in the fresh spring air.

 Off for a spring walk